-- Only applicants who are qualified to our master programmes and are eligible to Halmstad University scholarships will receive an email with a link to the online application form on 1 March.
+- Only applicants who are qualified to our Master’s programmes and are eligible to Halmstad University scholarships will receive an email with a link to the online application form on March 1.

 - The committee will award scholarships based on students academic merits (GPA but also ranking of the previous university and proficiency in English).

 - Applicants with a Halmstad University programme as their first choice will have priority in the nomination.

 - Halmstad University will notify the recipients of scholarships by email in beginning of April.

 If you haven't received a scholarship offer, you have unfortunately not been offered a scholarship.
 Applicants who are not offered a scholarship will not be notified individually.